 - Need 24/7 emergency coverage without hiring night staff

-The AI seamlessly hands off to human staff when business hours begin, complete with call summaries and dispatch status for any overnight emergencies.
+The AI hands off to human staff when business hours begin, complete with call summaries and urgent-call notes for any overnight emergencies.

 The most aggressive adopters use AI for every inbound call, 24/7.
 The AI: